desecnd/isogencrypt/README.md

 C library for isogeny-based cryptographic research.

-**Isogencrypt** is developed as a part of the master's thesis: _"Efficient Implementation of the Post-quantum Isogeny-based Cryptography"_ at Adam Mickiewicz University in Poznan.
-It is also a final project for the "R&D Project" course.
+**Isogencrypt** is developed as a part of the master's thesis: _"Post-quantum cryptography protocols based on isogenies"_ at Adam Mickiewicz University in Poznan.
 Large part of the research was conducted under _Study@Research_ grant from the "IDUB" program.

 > [!WARNING]